All Products

 CREATE RESOURCE QUEUE myqueue WITH (ACTIVE_STATEMENTS=20, MEMORY_LIMIT='2000MB');

 You can configure priorities for different resource queues to control the use of CPU resources by queries in the resource queues.
 For example, if AnalyticDB for PostgreSQL receives a large number of concurrent queries, it allocates more resources to queries in a resource queue with a higher priority than queries in a resource queue with a lower priority.
-This ensures that there are sufficient CPU resources to execute queries in the resource queue with a higher priority.
+This ensures that the resource queue with a higher priority has sufficient CPU resources to execute queries.

 CREATE RESOURCE QUEUE executive WITH (ACTIVE_STATEMENTS=3, PRIORITY=MAX);

-- The PRIORITY setting ensures that after the system starts to execute a query, available CPU resources are dynamically allocated to the query based on the motion status of the system and the priority of the resource queue to which the query belongs.
+• The PRIORITY setting ensures that after the system starts to execute a query, available CPU resources are dynamically allocated to the query based on the running status of the system and the priority of the resource queue to which the query belongs.

-- AnalyticDB for PostgreSQL allocates the same number of CPU resources to queries in resource queues with the same priority.
+• AnalyticDB for PostgreSQL allocates the same amount of CPU resources to queries in resource queues with the same priority.

-After you create a resource queue, you can execute the gp_toolkit.gp_resqueue_status
+After you create a resource queue, you can query the status and limits of the resource queue from the pg_resqueue table.

 You cannot create a resource queue within a transaction block.
 Example: